PBRjr/obsidian-eberron-notes/Campaign Notes/Items/Steelhardt Schematic.md

     - Structure: A spherical chamber surrounding the Core, layered with echo crystal and moonstone.
     - Function: Amplifies the soul's vibrational energy, ensuring compatibility with the mechanical body and enhancing control fidelity.

-2. Transference Shard (Detail C):
+Transference Shard:
     - Material: A perfectly intact Siberys Dragonshard, no smaller than 0.77 Aundair Shard Standard but no larger than 0.86 ASS.
     - Function: Container for the willing conscious soul, maintains spiritual alignment.
     - Notation: Elemental balance is crucial; misalignment may result in fragmentation of soul and/or complete or partial uninstallation of persona.
-3. Feedback Loop Stabilizer:
+Feedback Loop Stabilizer:
     - Mechanism: A dual-layered coil of electrum and orichalcum, interwoven with strands of unicorn mane.
     - Function: Regulates the flow of magical energy within the device, preventing overload or burnout during the transference process.

-1. Ethical Safeguard Latch (Detail D):
+Ethical Safeguard Latch:
     - Mechanism: A small, but complex lock mechanism, accessible only through a key made of pure conscience crystal.
     - Function: Ensures the device can only be activated with informed consent from the soul being transferred.
     - Notation: The key is metaphysical, formed from the collective agreement of all parties involved, manifesting as a tangible object.